Hide Search Bar

 As writers

 We are going back in time to Ancient Egypt, where we will immerse ourselves in the land of the pharaohs.
 Writing to include character studies, where the children will the children will explore synonyms and shades of meaning.
 They will then use the riddle in the book as inspiration to create their own riddles based on things in the world around them and within nature and use these to write effective character descriptions.
 We will then move on to writing narratives.
 We will begin to explore the techniques used to build suspense and tension in our stories.
 First, we shall focus on the use of short, snappy sentences, followed by the use of fronted adverbials to vary the sentence starters used within a piece of writing.
 Then we will write a play script.
 Children should include a play script’s features and include stage directions to show the character’s feelings.
-Finally, we will be writing an informative text about the Egyptian Gods.
+Finally, we will be writing an information text about the Egyptian Gods.

 Key Vocabulary: punctuation, riddle, comma, synonym, suspense, adjective, dialogue, inverted commas